Bioruebe/UniExtract2/README.md

-# UniExtract
+# Universal Extractor 2 _(UniExtract2)_
+Universal Extractor 2 is designed to extract files from a very long list of file formats, including standard archives such as `.zip` and `.rar`, application installers and disk images.

-Universal Extractor 2 or Universal Extractor (Bioruebe version) as it is also called to avoid confusion is an unofficial updated and extended version of the [original UniExtract by Jared Breland](http://legroom.net/software/uniextract).
-As the development of the original version has stopped and no update has been published for years, many forked (modified and maintained by the community) Universal Extractors have arised.
-This is the most advanced and the only one with a fully transparent development using a public GitHub-powered source code repository.
+This program is an unofficial updated and extended version of the [original UniExtract by Jared Breland](http://legroom.net/software/uniextract).
+As the development of the original version has stopped and no update has been published for years, many forks (modified versions, maintained by volunteers from the community) have arised.
+This is the most advanced of them, featuring a very long list of enhancements.

 ## New features

+- 100+ new supported file types
 - Batch mode
-- Scan only mode to determine file types without extracting
+- Scan only mode to detect the type of any given file
 - Built-in updater
-- 100+ new supported file types
-- Audio and video extraction for multimedia files
-- Cascading context menu
 - Support for password list for common archives
-- Improved optional status box with progress indicator
+- Improved context menu integration and status box
 - Better and faster file analysis
-- Support for some extractors not shipping with UniExtract as plugins
 - Silent mode, not showing any prompts
 - Many interface improvements and redesigned dialogs
-- Resource usage/speed improvements, lots of fixes
+- Resource usage/speed improvements, lots of bug fixes
-- Auto-using 64 bit versions of extractors if supported by OS

 See the changelog for a complete log of all improvements.

 ## Download
 Get the latest version [here](https://github.com/Bioruebe/UniExtract2/releases)

+###### Virus alert?
-Virus alert? - Universal Extractor does not contain any malware.
+Universal Extractor does not contain any malware.
 Some anti-virus software occasionally misdetects files inside UniExtract's program directory.
 (You know, better warn too much than let any malware slip through.)
 But you can be sure that this is a so-called false positive, an error - if you downloaded UniExtract from the official source at `https://github.com/Bioruebe/UniExtract2`.
 If you encounter a false positive, please report it [here](https://github.com/Bioruebe/UniExtract2/issues/78).

-'Windows protected your PC'? - Modern versions of Windows have a feature called SmartScreen, which warns about unknown files.
+###### 'Windows protected your PC'?
+Modern versions of Windows have a feature called SmartScreen, which warns about unknown files.
 This means software without a big company behind it and/or a huge userbase produces a warning.
 Don't panic!
 Mostly this happens after a new version of UniExtract has been released.
 After enough users updated their installation, the warning might vanish, because it now has reputation.
 If you see a SmartScreen warning, you can safely click 'More info', then 'Run anyway'.

 ## FAQ